The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: Group action and quantum dynamics

+whose two real eigenenergies are $\varepsilon_1 \simeq 0.28 g_{11},\ \varepsilon_2 \simeq 0.62 g_{11}$.
 Again, the trajectory in panel (c) starts from the vacuum $|\mathbf{0}\rangle$, the one in panel (d) starts from non-vacuum state $|Z_0\rangle$.
-We can see in both cases, the evolution is not periodic any more and is also quite complicated, and the trajectory is very similar to the behavior of two coupled classical harmonic oscillators with incommensurate frequencies.
+We can see in both cases, the evolution is not periodic anymore and is also quite complicated, and the trajectory is very similar to the behavior of two coupled classical harmonic oscillators with incommensurate frequencies.
 The trajectory is still confined inside a finite volume of the CSP manifold.